K9Swarm88/Regix-Lite/README.md

 The goal of this project was to explore low-level system programming concepts while building a practical utility.
 The backend logic was written in C to handle registry scanning, data processing, and memory management.
 An HTML-based GUI was developed to create a clean and user-friendly interface, allowing users to navigate features such as system scanning, results review, and cleanup operations.

-Features
+Features:

-Registry scanning for invalid or outdated entries
+-Registry scanning for invalid or outdated entries

-Cleanup functionality with confirmation safeguards
+-Cleanup functionality with confirmation safeguards

-Lightweight design with minimal system resource usage
+-Lightweight design with minimal system resource usage

-HTML-based GUI for improved usability
+-HTML-based GUI for improved usability

-Structured error handling for safer operation
+-Structured error handling for safer operation

-Technologies Used
+Technologies Used:

-C (core system logic and registry interaction)
+-C (core system logic and registry interaction)

-HTML (graphical user interface layer)
+-HTML (graphical user interface layer)

-Learning Objectives
+-Learning Objectives

-This project strengthened skills in:
+-This project strengthened skills in:

-Low-level programming in C
+-Low-level programming in C

-Memory management
+-Memory management

-System-level operations
+-System-level operations

-Backend and frontend integration
+-Backend and frontend integration

-Collaborative software development
+-Collaborative software development